HaTT: Hadamard avoiding TT recompression: Introduction

-\textbf{Our contributions.} In this work, we design a Hadamard avoiding TT recompression (HaTT) algorithm to recompress the Hadamard product $\tensor{A}:=\tensor{Y}\odot\tensor{Z}$ of two TT tensors.
-This method avoids the explicit calculation of the Hadamard product $\tensor{A}$, significantly reducing the overall computation cost of the rounding procedure compared to all existing TT recompression algorithms.
-In the HaTT algorithm, we first obtain the sketching matrices by partially contracting $\tensor{A}$ and a random tensor $\tensor{R}$.
-By utilizing the PKP structure in TT cores of $\tensor{A}$, these sketching matrices can be computed from TT cores of $\tensor{Y}$ and $\tensor{Z}$, thus avoiding the explicit computation of the TT cores of $\tensor{A}$.
-We then perform the orthogonalization sweep to construct a low rank TT tensor approximation for $\tensor{A}$.
-During this process, the PKP structure is also applied, allowing the orthogonalization sweep to be directly implemented from the TT cores of $\tensor{Y}$ and $\tensor{Z}$.
-In summary, the HaTT algorithm recompresses the Hadamard product $\tensor{A}$ by avoiding explicit calculation and storage of $\tensor{A}$.
-Based on the complexity analysis, the computational cost of the HaTT algorithm is almost $r$ times less than that of the RandOrth algorithm (see Section \ref{subsec:complexity}), where $r$ is the maximal rank of $\tensor{Y}$ or $\tensor{Z}$.
-Numerical experiments (see Section \ref{sec:experiments}) exhibit a significant speedup for the HaTT algorithm compared to all widely used TT recompression algorithms.
+\textbf{Our contributions.} In this work, we propose a Hadamard avoiding TT recompression (HaTT) algorithm for recompressing the Hadamard product of two TT tensors, i.e. $\tensor{A}:=\tensor{Y}\odot\tensor{Z}$.
+This method avoids the explicit calculation of the Hadamard product $\tensor{A}$, significantly reducing both the computational and storage costs associated with the Hadamard product and the subsequent recompression procedure compared to existing TT recompression algorithms.
+The HaTT algorithm proceeds as follows.
+First, we obtain sketching matrices by partially contracting $\tensor{A}$ with a random tensor $\tensor{R}$.
+By exploiting the PKP structure in TT cores of $\tensor{A}$, these sketching matrices are computed directly from TT cores of $\tensor{Y}$ and $\tensor{Z}$, bypassing the explicit computation of the TT cores of $\tensor{A}$.
+Next, an orthogonalization sweep is performed to construct a low rank TT tensor approximation for $\tensor{A}$.
+Throughout this process, the PKP structure is applied, enabling the orthogonalization sweep to be directly implemented using the TT cores of $\tensor{Y}$ and $\tensor{Z}$.
+In summary, the HaTT algorithm recompresses the Hadamard product $\tensor{A}$ without explicitly calculating or storing it.
+In terms of computational complexity, the HaTT algorithm achieves a cost reduction of approximately $r$ times compared to the RandOrth algorithm, where $r$ is the maximal rank of $\tensor{Y}$ or $\tensor{Z}$.
+The accuracy and efficiency of HaTT are validated through several numerical experiments with specific datasets.
+Finally, we apply the HaTT algorithm to real-world problems, such as power iteration and solving the Allen--Cahn equation.
+These simulations demonstrate that the HaTT algorithm achieves significant speedup compared to existing TT recompression algorithms, without sacrificing accuracy.